British Columbia Tours for Solo Travelers

 3 days Private Vancouver Cultural Tour

-kmahak, traveled in November
+Shivsharma, traveled in January

 Private tours let solo travelers customize their Vancouver visit, walking across the 140-meter Capilano Suspension Bridge and seeing Gastown's famous steam clock.
 Stanley Park's colorful Totem Poles and scenic SeaWall are on the route, plus time at Grouse Mountain to visit resident grizzly bears Grinder and Coola.